ERAS Support Services for Applicants

 IMPORTANT NOTE: Your USMLE transcript request will not be processed until you have applied to at least one program.
 Each time you apply to a program, it can take one to two business days for your USMLE transcript to be transmitted to the ERAS application, where it can be accessed by the program.

 If you are applying to programs that do not participate in ERAS and require a USMLE transcript, request a paper transcript from ECFMG.

 Last updated May 24, 2017.X

 AAMC’s Electronic Residency Application Service (ERAS):

-ERAS Support Services at ECFMG strongly encourages you to read the AAMC publication, Roadmap to Residency: From Application to the Match and Beyond (Second Edition), which provides an overview of U.S. graduate medical education recruitment processes.
+ERAS Support Services at ECFMG strongly encourages you to read the AAMC publication, Roadmap to Residency, which provides an overview of U.S. graduate medical education recruitment processes.

 National Resident Matching Program (NRMP, or “the Match”):

 - Collects the preferences of applicants and program directors for available residency positions.